prentissw/obsidian-charted-roots/docs/developer/implementation/data-services.md

 The data quality system detects issues in genealogical data and provides batch operations to fix them.
 This complements the wiki documentation with implementation details for developers.

+### Nested Properties and Obsidian Limitations

+**Important technical limitation:** Obsidian's property system does not support nested YAML structures (objects within arrays, nested objects, etc.).
+The property panel only handles simple, flat values:

+- Supported: Text, Number, List (of simple values), Checkbox, Date, Date & time, Tags
+- **Not supported:** Nested objects, arrays of objects, deeply nested structures

+Canvas Roots uses nested properties for advanced features like the Evidence Service (`sourced_facts`, `events`).
+These properties are valid YAML but incompatible with Obsidian's property UI, resulting in:

+1. **Type mismatch warnings** in the property panel ("expected text")
+2. **Data corruption risk** if users click "update" (converts to `"[object Object]"` strings)

+**Implementation strategy:**
+- Nested properties are whitelisted in `DataQualityService.checkNestedProperties()` to avoid false warnings
+- User documentation warns against using Obsidian's property panel "update" button on mismatched types
+- Recommended editing method: Source mode (Settings → Editor → Properties in document → Source)

+**For developers:**
+- When adding new nested properties, add them to the whitelist in `data-quality.ts`
+- Document the limitation in wiki pages where nested properties are used
+- Consider whether simpler flat structures can achieve the same goal

 ### DataQualityService Architecture

 `DataQualityService` (`src/core/data-quality.ts`) is the central service for analyzing and fixing data quality issues.